 Tap to Trail distance: 3.2 miles

 As the country’s leading hop producer, the Yakima Valley is the ultimate destination for beer enthusiasts.
-Just west of Yakima is Cowiche Canyon Preserve, a swath of wildlands managed by both the Cowiche Canyon Conservancy and the Bureau of Land Management.
-Twenty miles of recreational trails wind through shrub-steppe, sagebrush, riparian sections along Cowiche Creek, and oak forests.
+Head to the Cowiche Canyon Preserve, a swath of wildlands home to 20 miles of trails that wind through shrub-steppe, sagebrush, and riparian sections along Cowiche Creek.
 From the Summitview Trail, catch glimpses of Mount Cleman and Cowiche Mountain.
 This is a dynamite place for wildflowers in the spring.

-Less than a 10-minute drive from Cowiche Canyon Trailhead East you’ll find Cowiche Creek Brewing Company, another great Washington brewery and hiking trail pairing.
-Set in grasslands, this rural brewery is run by third-generation farmers who cultivate their own hopyard.
-Sit back in their high-ceiling open-air brewery and restaurant and sip a Farmer Way IPA or an I Caved oatmeal stout accompanied by a brisket burger.
+Less than a 10-minute drive from Cowiche Canyon Trailhead East, you’ll find Cowiche Creek Brewing Company.
+Set in grasslands, this brewery is run by third-generation farmers who cultivate their own hop yard.
+Sit back in their brewery and restaurant and sip a Farmer Way IPA or an oatmeal stout accompanied by a brisket burger.

 Heliotrope Ridge + North Fork Brewery, Deming